-Medical clearance, including screening, evaluation, and treatment, is a major component of the processing, movement, and release of UAC.
-UAC are typically in good health; however, some may have communicable diseases, significant behavioral or mental health issues, access and functional needs, or acute/chronic medical conditions.
+Medical clearance, including screening, evaluation, and treatment, is a major component of the care, movement, and release of UAC.
+UAC are typically in good health; however, some may have communicable diseases, disabilities, mental health issues, significant behavioral or mental health issues, access and functional needs, or acute/chronic medical conditions.
 Likewise, many UAC come into Federal custody with experiences of trauma, including cases of victimization, sexual assault, and human trafficking.
 Some are pregnant.

-UAC services in DHS and HHS custody are based upon the minimum standards of Exhibit 1 and Paragraph 12 of the Flores Settlement Agreement, as applicable.
+UAC care and services while in DHS and HHS custody are based upon the minimum standards of Exhibit 1 and Paragraph 12 of the Flores Settlement Agreement, as applicable.